 Top Colleges Are Right to Admit These Transfer Students

-We’re glad “US News & World Report” considers transfer students to be data ghosts.
-It allows colleges to admit students with their hearts and minds without paying such careful attention to students’ numbers.
-Many American veterans, community college students, and students from low-income families (side note: many of the veterans with whom we work on a pro bono basis in the transfer admissions round check all three of these boxes), are deserving of admission to these elite schools.
-The transfer admissions round makes that possible and we hope more and more of our nation’s top universities admit even more transfer students in the years to come.
+It allows colleges to admit students with their hearts and minds without paying as careful attention to students’ numbers.
+Many American veterans, community college students, and students from low-income families — or students who are a combination of these groups — deserve admission to these elite schools.
+The transfer admissions round makes that possible, and we hope more of our nation’s top universities continue this trend in the years to come.

 You are permitted to use www.ivycoach.com (including the content of the Blog) for your personal, non-commercial use only.
 You must not copy, download, print, or otherwise distribute the content on our site without the prior written consent of Ivy Coach, Inc.